ioBroker/ioBroker.node-red/README.md

 -->

 ## Changelog
+### 2.5.0 (2022-xx-xx)
+* (jwiesel) Changed default setting to "convert data from ioBroker nodes into Strings" to false.
+Setting will not be changed automatically in instances already running.

 ### 2.4.1 (2021-08-31)
 * (mickym2) Correct min7max for the object creation
 * (bluefox) Node-red updated to 1.3.6